 And so, Connor’s Erg Challenge was born.
 2023 marks the eighth year of the competition, with more than $360,000 AUD already raised for pediatric brain cancer research.

 “Support from events like Connor’s Erg helps to spur innovative research, because that kind of flexible funding provides brain tumor scientists with the ability to test new hypotheses and go in new scientific directions.”

 – Michelle Monje Deisseroth, MD, PhDAssociate Professor of Neurology, and by courtesy, Neurosurgery, Pathology and Pediatrics, Stanford University

 Connor’s Erg is an erg race to 100km and can be done in several formats, whatever works for you.

 Traditionally it’s done in a relay format with each member rowing 1km.

 Men: Can have up to 5 ergs (each erg pulling 20km, with up to 5-6 rowers)

 Women: Can have up to 6 ergs (each erg puling 16.7km, with up to 5-6 rowers)

-We understand the world is a different place and not every school or team will be able to row together.
-So in 2021, we ask you to Row Your Way Any Day in February.
+We understand not all teams or individuals will be able to do a 100km challenge, so we ask you to Row Your Way Any Day in February.
 Think of creative and fun ways to show the world that brains matter!